islam-nassar/semco/README.md

 python setup.py install --cpp_ext --cuda_ext

 ```
-**Note**: Installing apex is optional, if you don't want to implement amp, you can simply pass `--no_amp` command line argument.
+**Note**: Installing apex is optional, if you don't want to implement amp, you can simply pass `--no_amp` command line argument to the launcher.

 ## Dataset
-download cifar-10 dataset:
+We use a fixed format for datasets to enable running the code on any dataset of choice without the need to edit the dataloaders.
+All the datasets we use follow the below folder structure (illustrated for cifar100 datasets:
+.
++-- cifar100
+|   +-- test
+|   +-- train
+|   +-- labels

 ```
     $ mkdir -p dataset && cd data
     $ wget -c http://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz